rabix/benten/Readme.md

 # Expression evaluations on hover

 Hovering over an expression will display the result of the evaluation or any errors that are encountered.
+The evaluation uses the auto-generated input files.

 # Other tips and Tricks